NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 1. The `_deleg` label does not exist within the zone, and an NXDOMAIN response is returned.

    The non-existence of the `_deleg` label MUST be registered for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the boundaries for TTL values that the resolver has ({{Section 4 of !RFC8767}}).
-   For the period the non-existence of the `_deleg` label is cached, the label is "known not to be present" and the resolver SHOULD NOT send any (additional) deleg queries.
+   For the period the non-existence of the `_deleg` label is registered, the label is "known not to be present" and the resolver SHOULD NOT send any (additional) deleg queries.

 2. The `_deleg` label does exist within the zone but contains no data.
    A NOERROR response is returned with no RRs in the answer section.

-   The existence of the `_deleg` name MUST be cached for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
+   The existence of the `_deleg` name MUST be registered for the duration indicated by the "minimum" RDATA field of the SOA resource record in the authority section, adjusted to the resolver's TTL boundaries.
-   For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional deleg queries as described in {{recursive-resolver-behavior}}.
+   For the period the existence of the empty non-terminal at the `_deleg` label is registered, the label is "known to be present" and the resolver MUST send additional deleg queries as described in {{recursive-resolver-behavior}}.

 3. The `_deleg` label does exist within the zone, but is a delegation.
    A NOERROR legacy referral response is returned with an NS RRset in the authority section.